router5/router5/README.md

 It is aimed at applications rendering a tree of components, but can easily be used elsewhere.
 This router is library and framework agnostic, and makes no asumption on your implementation.
-It favours __covention over configuration__, by giving you the means to observes route changes and react to them.
+It favours __covention over configuration__, by giving you the means to observe route changes and to react to them.
 Afterall, why treat route changes any different than data changes?

 ## Features

 - __Use of hash (#)__
 - __Default start route__: a default route to navigate to on load if the current URL doesn't match any route.
 Similar to `$routeProvider.otherwise()` in _Angular ngRoute_ module.
+- __Start__ and __stop__ router
 - __Nested named routes__: routes are identified by names and parameters so you don't have to manipulate URLs directly.
 Routes can be nested, introducing the notion of _route segments_.
 - __Route change listeners__
 - __Route node change listeners__: you can add listeners to be triggered on a specific named route node.
 They will be triggered if that named route node is the node a component tree needs to be re-rendered from.
 - __Segments deactivation__: you can register components with the router with a `canDeactivate` method.
 On a route change, it will ask those components if they allow navigation.
 Similar to _Angular 2_ and _Aurelia_ routers.
+- __You are in control!__ You decide what to do on a route change and how to do it.

 ## API